 Shark Ecotourism can help protect sharks from fishing and even allow shark populations to recover.
 However, some practices attracting sharks and maintaining their presence in an area may have negative impacts on individual sharks, shark behavior and even populations.

 Chumming to attract sharks with blood, large pieces of fish or unnatural food sources like chicken or other meat can have deleterious impacts on sharks and the habitat they live in.
 Left over fish that decays on reefs can create an overabundance of microbes that leads to coral death or algal blooms.
 Some shark wrangling (eg tossing bait attached to a line and drawing the shark towards the cage or photographer) can lead to sharks striking cages and injuring themselves or the occupants of the cage.
 Evidence of this at Guadalupe Island has led to temporary closure of the operations, and in the case of a white shark that appeared to die after striking a cage at Guadalupe in 2019, lead to public outcry and condemnation of the practice.
+This industry is now highly regulated with required observers from the Mexican fishery department CONAPESCA.
+Photographic data by customers and scientific observers given onboard space have identified over 350 unique individuals at Guadalupe, some over 20 years.

 One study in French Polynesia indicates a single reef shark is worth $100,000 US a year.
 Alternatively, a dead shark might bring a fisherman $100 for a one time gain.
 In areas of Mexico and Honduras whale shark ecotourism is helping prevent poaching and building a sustainable local economy outside of fishing.

-Top 10 Tips for Shark Conservation Travel
+Top Tips for Shark Diving and Conservation

 Respect the shark: maintain a respectful distance in the water.
 Observe the shark’s behavior and act accordingly.
 Avoid approaching or spooking a shark- let the shark approach you.